nolascoacosta/square_app/README.md

 #### Manual installation

 ***
-Note: I understant this is probably not best way to use docker since we could just install all the dependencies needed in the container it self.
+Note: I understand this is probably not best way to use docker since we could just install all the dependencies needed in the container it self.

 ***